ThePrez/ServiceCommander-IBMi/README.md

 - Customize the runtime environment variables of your job
 - Define custom groups for your services, and perform operations on those groups (by default, a group of "all" is defined)
 - Query basic performance attributes of the services
+- Assistance in providing/managing service logs.
+This is a best-guess only and naively assumes the service uses stdout/stderr as its logging mechanism.
+Service Commander has its own primitive logging system that works well only for certain types of services

+# Important differences from other service management tools
+Service Commander's design is fundamentally different from other tools that accomplish similar tasks, like init.d, supervisord, and so on.
+Namely, the functions within Service Commander are intended to work regardless of:
+- Who else may start or stop the service
+- What other tools may be used to start or stop the service.
+For instance, Service Commander may start/stop an IBM i host server, but so could the `STRHOSTSVR`/`ENDHOSTSVR` CL commands.
+- Whether the service runs in the initially spawned job or a secondary job Therefore, Service Commander cannot take the liberty of assuming that it can keep track of the resources tied to the services that it manages.
+So, for example, this tool does not keep track of process IDs of launched processes

+Instead, this tool makes strong assumptions based on checks for a particular job name or port usage (see `check_alive_criteria` in the file format documentation).
+A known limitation, therefore, is that Service Commander may mistake another job for a configured service based on one of these attributes.
+For example, if you configure a service that is supposed to be listening on port 80, Service Commander will assume that any job listening on port 80 is indeed that service.

 # Installation
 Assumes your `PATH` environment variable is set up properly, otherwise: